brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 * [25.#]{.pnum} an immediate invocation that is not a constant expression and is not a subexpression of an immediate invocation.

 ::: addu
-[z]{.pnum} An immediate invocation shall not be a constexpr-erroneous expression.
+[z]{.pnum} An immediate-escalating expression shall not be constexpr-erroneous.
 :::

 [26]{.pnum} An _immediate-escalating_ function is: